cmusphinx/g2p-seq2seq/README.md

 ```

 The test dictionary should be a dictionary in standard format:

 HELLO HH EH L OW
 BYE B AY

-You may also calculate Word Error Rate considering all top N beams.
-In this case we consider word decoding as error only if none of the decoded beams will match with the ground true pronunciation of the word.
+You may also calculate Word Error Rate considering all top N best decoded results.
+In this case we consider word decoding as error only if none of the decoded pronunciations will match with the ground true pronunciation of the word.

 ## Training G2P system